skip_to_honbun

 Diversity of Channels

-• Regional and local stations focusing on specific cities or provinces
+• Regional and local stations focused on specific cities or provinces

 • Cultural, music, and arts channels